LIFE ONLY HAPPENS ONCE?

 Alfonso Quaranta, President Emeritus of the Constitutional Court

-Ciro Sbailò, Dean of the Faculty of Political Science, UNINT
+Ciro Sbailò, Dean of the Faculty of Political Science and Sociopsychological Dynamics, UNINT

 Vincenzo Lippolis, Lecturer, UNINT